 Copies of objections and statements of support are public documents.
 The applicant, Councillors, the Victorian Civil and Administrative Tribunal (VCAT) and other interested parties may view them to help inform the decision as part of the planning process.

-For more detailed information about objecting, refer to A Guide for Objectors including form.
+For more detailed information about objecting, refer to the Guide for Objectors including form (PDF 148 KB).